MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-move-vm-specialized.md

 - Make sure the RDP/SSH is enabled and the firewall allows communication.
 - To deploy VM extensions, make sure that the VM agent `.msi` available.
 For guidance, see [Azure Virtual Machine Agent overview](/azure/virtual-machines/extensions/agent-windows).
 If the VM agent is not present in the VHD, extension deployment will fail.
 You do not need to set the OS profile while provisioning, or set `$vm.OSProfile.AllowExtensionOperations = $true`.

+TODO TIBI: When the VM has multiple disks, add the additional disks as data disks.
+The `D:` drive will need to be `taken care of???` when preparing the VM as a VHD before you upload it.

 #### [Linux VM](#tab/port-linux)

 #### Generalize the VHD

-Follow the appropriate instructions to generalize the VHD for your Linux OS:
+Follow the appropriate instructions to prepare the VHD for your Linux OS:

 - [CentOS-based Distributions](/azure/virtual-machines/linux/create-upload-centos?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json)
 - [Debian Linux](/azure/virtual-machines/linux/debian-create-upload-vhd?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json)